Name Recognition: 10 Essential Signature Model Guitars

 What does it sound like?

-MSRP: $3,999.99 | Visit EVHGear.com to learn more about this guitar.
+MSRP: $3,285.00 | Visit ESPGuitars.com for more on this guitar.